 *Note: You can upgrade your free Judges Notes to the 2-page Classic Notes for an additional fee.

 A new reader and another read for every script that makes it to this round.

 *Note: You can upgrade to include Judges Notes for a small fee!

 Another new reader and another full read for every script that makes it to this round … and you are welcome to submit an updated version of your script for only $6.

-All scripts that make it to this round will be read internally by the WeScreenplay team as well as by our industry jury.
+Scripts that make it to this round will be read internally by the WeScreenplay team as well as our industry jury.
 Scores will not be provided for this round, as judging will be discussed privately.